mcvm-launcher/mcvm/docs/docs/plugins/development/format.md

 "hook_id": {
 	"executable": string,
 	"args": [string],
+	"priority": "first" | "any" | "last"
 }
 ```
 - `executable`: The path to the executable to run.
 The token `"${PLUGIN_DIR}"` will be replaced with the path to the directory for the plugin if present, allowing you to package executables with your plugin easily.
 - `args` (Optional): Additional command-line arguments to pass when running the hook.
 The `"${PLUGIN_DIR}"` token will be replaced for these as well.

+- `priority` (Optional): The priority (order) for this hook to run relative to other plugins.
+The order for plugins with the same priority is not defined, but this priority allows you to somewhat control how your plugin interacts with others.
+Defaults to `"any"`, which runs in the middle of `"first"` and `"last"` hooks.

 ## State
 Plugins can have state managed by MCVM for the duration of the MCVM program.
 This allows a plugin to communicate between hooks easily.
 Check documentation for how to use this state.